Outfitting in Alberta

 • Must have a Wildlife Identification Number (WIN) from Alberta ReLM;

-• Pay applicable fees ($50 per guide’s designation plus GST); AND
+• Pay applicable fees ($50 per guide’s designation plus GST);

-For big game, you must:
+For big game:

 A big game guide designation holder: